Wednesday, October 18, 2023

 The sin of slavery haunts my every hall..."

 The Lloyd's 1781 ledger contains an earliest known ancestor including the name of twenty-one-year old Isaac Copper.
 The ledger is a record of the Lloyd's property including cattle, farming equipment and slaves: their names, ages, occupations but also infirmities and quality.
-All are property.
+All are property, even the people.

 Weatherford's great-grandpa James Henry Moaney never told her that his father (her great-great-grandfather) Phillip has been enslaved and that his father-in-law, Isaac Copper was also enslaved at Wye House but fought in the Civil War.